 The life you planned, the hope for the future, the social network you built, your belief system, your one true love, your personal empire, your reality as you know it.
 Gone.
 In a weekend.

 Despite this sacrifice, life seemed really good.
-He appeared on the surface to have it all; the beautiful marriage, friends, family, security, custom built house, and a supportive religious community.
+He appeared on the surface to have it all; the beautiful marriage, friends, family, security, custom built house, and a supportive community.

-In holding his guitar, something finally made sense, and he was flooded with relief knowing he was free to pursue his lifelong passion of music in whatever capacity he could dream, no restrictions.
+Guitar in hand, something finally made sense, and he was flooded with relief knowing he was free to pursue his lifelong passion of music in whatever capacity he could dream, no restrictions.
 He rediscovered the freedom music has always allowed him and how it has influenced who he is.
 There would be no more shame in writing music freely.

 Music now serves to help Justin make sense of what he’s lost, and rebuild a brighter future.
 His music is about overcoming absolutely anything, even the lowest times of life, staying true to yourself, and becoming the best version of you.

 Since reconnecting with music, Justin hasn’t wasted a minute.
 He released his first 5-song EP, which received national airplay on 37 stations in 32 states throughout the United States.
 His song “Let Me In” peaked at No. 4 in heavy rotation on San Antonio’s top 100 records played, ahead of Jack White and Beck.
 He’s headlined the SPARKcon music festival in Raleigh N.C., headlined the Hopscotch Music Festival, and regularly performs at packed venues from Boston to Los Angeles.

 He’s enjoyed scoring a full length indie comedy scheduled for release in 2017, & co-writing a theme song for the same film which will be released by MGM records in 2016.

 His music has recently won “Best Original Music” at the 2016 Portland Comedy Film Festival, and is nominated for 6 awards at the upcoming Austin Comedy Film Festival.